 The major attractions of Phnom Penh are in riverside area, such as Royal Palace, Wat Phnom, National Museum, River Cruise, Independence Monument, Bus Station, Night market and Central Market, restaurants, bars, cafes, they are all at walking distance, very easy to organize your activities.

-Should I hire an in-house guide or just visit the museum by myself?
+Should I hire an in-house guide or take an audio guide or just visit the museum by myself?